opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 #### Relation to other standards

-OGC API - styles is designed to be combined with other OGC API Standards, in order to produce styled geospatial data.
+OGC API - Styles is designed to be combined with other OGC API Standards, in order to produce styled geospatial data.
 Feature or coverage data published through OGC APIs, can be styled on client side with styles produced by OGC API - Styles editors.
 This is the case of OGC API - Features, OGC API - Coverages or OGC API - Tiles (vector tiles).
 OGC API - Maps has support for fetching styles and rendering geospatial data (features or coverages) on server side.